3mdeb/news-and-ideas/blog/content/post/2022-03-15-fobnail_3rd_phase.md

 # Keys used in communication between Fobnail Token and attester

 In current phase two key pairs are used during communication, those are AIK and EK.
-Both belong to TPM installed on attester and their private keys never have to leave TPM (except API for creating AIK always returns it).
+Both belong to TPM installed on attester and their private parts should never leave TPM.

+> There is one exception where a private part leaves TPM, that is as an output of `TPM2_Create` command.
+It is used in `TPM2_Load` and immediately purged from RAM.
+This path is taken only if AIK isn't already in persistent TPM memory.
+Newer versions of TPM specification added mandatory `TPM2_CreateLoaded` command to skip exposing private key to host, but this isn't supported by all TPMs so we went with separate commands.

 ### AIK